|

 your roster

-a Punter that gives you more than 1 punter with a durability 10 on
+a Punter that gives you more than 2 total punters on

 your roster